This article was updated on July 17, 2018.

 With that data in hand, you can find out more information about how effective your employees are.
 Ryan Fuller, CEO of VoloMetrix writes in a column for Entrepreneur magazine that using data effectively can identify who is spending their time on which tasks.
 This can help you put the right people into the right jobs based on their knowledge, skills, abilities and interests.

 Frequently, businesses don't wish to invest in technology for their HR systems.
 Installing new software is costly and maintenance usually requires even more money.
 Finance may balk at expenditures that don't have an immediate and obvious return on investment.
 But gone are the days where your HR system simply tracked active employees and their pay rates.
 Today's HCM solutions must have the capability to connect numerous data points and analyze your workforce across multiple dynamics.
 For example, you can easily look at whether telecommuting has an impact on productivity and whether certain employees are better utilized working in-house.

 This capability also helps to stop problems before they start.
-Business News Daily reports that transportation analytics firm Omnitracs uses their data to predict which employees are most at risk for accidents and other problems, allowing them to jump in and eliminate the risk.
+Transportation analytics firm Omnitracs uses their data to predict which employees are most at risk for accidents and other problems, allowing them to jump in and eliminate the risk.